mikecornflake/uBee512Launcher/README.md

     + Click "Launch"
 + "System Macros" renamed to "System Definitions" to be more consistent with uBee512 README.
 + Re-worked Disk Format selection - I hadn't realised uBee512 was so good at detecting Disk Format, so by default I now let uBee512 do the work.
 User can still override...
++ About box added - dynamically loads uBee512 License and Readme, so requires the folder being set up in Settings to work
++ Settings and Debug now saved in local user config directory (%LOCALAPPDATA%\uBee512Launcher or ~/.config/uBee512Launcher) - resolves issues on macOS

 ### Whats new (Trunk)
++ Next release will be a big one:
+  + Framework for core functionality now in, and checks/options for Disk based models mostly complete.
+  + Virtually nothing for ROM based models implemented.
+Framework shouldn't need much tweaking to accomodate (famous last words).
+  + Sigh, actual functionality implies bugs.
 + Framework for Validators added (See section on Validation Rules below).
   + Disk Alias Validator added (finished)
   + Installation Validator added (charrom.bin/rom1.bin checks.
 Settings & Alias file checks.
 Not sure what else to check, but this got me thinking about adding Installation Aids)
   + Definition Validator refined (Decent checks on SRAM, Disks, Tapes.
 NOTHING on ROMs, PAKs, HDDs or IDEs.)
   + Microbee Model Validator added (Only checks default boot disks for Disk Models.
 No checks for boot ROMs for IC models)
-+ Integrate "disks.alias" updates into Disk Explorer (Assign disk to existing Alias, Clear existing Alias).
 + Added "Disk Alias" dialog (Add/Delete Alias, Edit Alias name.
 Assign disk/clear assignment for Alias.
 Display validator checks)
++ Integrate "disks.alias" updates into Disk Explorer (Assign disk to existing Alias, Clear existing Alias)
-+ Add Display options (position relative to launcher, monitor, opengl/sdl)
++ Add Display options (monitor, opengl/sdl)
-+ UI has been reworked several times.
++ UI has again been reworked several times.
-  + Disk Explorer is now it's own form (not needed for ROM Bees, so why waste space)
-  + System Definitions now highlights which Definitions with known issues (as determined by the validators).
-In addition to highlighting failed rows as red, needed to add red/green icons to workaround LCL shortcomings on macOS and Linux.
-Disk Alias dialog modelled after Definitions dialog.
-  + About box added - dynamically loads uBee512 License and Readme, so requires the folder being set up in Settings to work
-  + Closing in on decent selection of icons.
+  + Changed Disk A/B/C selection in main form:
+    + Can use dialog to select a file/folder from the filesystem,
+    + or choose a valid disk alias from the dropdown.
+  + Issues found by Validators now being displayed in assorted locations across UI.
-  + Now displaying validator results using HTML
+  + Now displaying Issues using HTML
-+ Settings and Debug now saved in local user config directory (%LOCALAPPDATA%\uBee512Launcher or ~/.config/uBee512Launcher) - resolves issues on macOS

 ## Notes on implementation
 + Only allows bootable DSKs to be loaded in A: (only checks DSKs for bootability)